botengu/portfolio/about.md

 </div>

 <div class="center2">
-<p  ><blockquote  class="w3-center tab" style="font-family:Courier New; font-size:40px"><i>"I code shapes..."- K.M.N.</i></blockquote> </p>
+<p  ><blockquote  class="w3-center tab" style="font-family:Courier New; font-size:30px"><i>"I code shapes..."- K.M.N.</i></blockquote> </p>
 <h2 class="section-title" >About the Author</h2>
 <div class="w3-container w3-leftbar">
 	<img src="/portfolio/assets/img/Ken.jpg" width="15%" height="15%" text-align= "right" id="hp">
 	<p class="justify" > While some do not need to visualize concepts to understand or apreciate them, I am amongst the ones who do.
 I have fields of interests because of the work I have done by the past, but if a concept can be visualized spatially, it is only a matter of time before it becomes part of my fields of interest.
-My work tool is geometric modeling.
-I develop algorithms to render shapes and I develop shapes to help visualize abstract concepts from various fields such as finance, music, sports, etc... </p>
+Geometric modeling is simultaneously a field of interes and my medium.
+I develop algorithms to render shapes and I design shapes to help visualize abstract concepts from various fields such as finance, music, sports, etc... </p>
 </div>

 <h2 class="section-title">Relevant Experiences</h2>